 Before you make the decision, review your bills to determine how much you owe.
-Also, assess how much of a loan you need and be sure not to include loans with lower interest rates than the loan.
-Find the principal balance and the interest rate for each of your debt accounts.
+Also, assess how much of a loan you need and be sure not to include loans with higher interest rates than the loan.
+Find out the principal balance of every debt account and also their interest rates.

 - Shop around for lenders

 You need to check with a variety of financial institutions and loan consolidation companies to determine which offers the lowest interest rates and fees, most easy monthly payments, and best overall service.
-Many companies will help you consolidate your debt that can range from banks to online lenders.
-A majority of them will give you an interest rate based on your credit score, though some lenders use different factors to screen you, for example, some lenders look at your, employment, education, and several other factors in an attempt to offer you the best rates possible, even if you don’t have a lot of credit history.
+Most lending companies such as banks and the online lender can assist you to consolidate your debt.
+A majority of these institutions will offer you an interest rate which is determined by your credit score.
+Some other lenders may use different aspects to evaluate you such as your, employment status, education level among others.
+All this aims at determining the best interest rate for you.

 - Review the cost.

-Another thing that you need to consider is the additional fees or costs associated with the loan that you intend to take.
-Make sure you are aware of all hidden charges and that you can afford the loan.
+Additional costs or hidden fees that may come with the loan that you intend to take ought also to be checked.
+Ensure you are aware of all hidden charges and that you can afford the loan.

 - Know your goal

 You also need to consider the difference between how much you pay now versus how much you will pay with the new loan.
-If your payment on the debt consolidation loan isn’t favorable, then it may not be a good option for you.
-Determine the goal of your debt consolidation for example, if you want to reduce the total payment term or keep the same term and pay less every month.
+If your payment on the debt consolidation loan isn’t favorable, then it’s may not be a good option for you.
+Identify the reason why you need to consolidate your debt for example, is it the repayment period you need to reduce or is it the amount per installment you want to reduce.

 - Check out your credit report.